northgrove/AzureSecurityTraining/README.md

 To get full use of these days you need to come prepared!
 That means that you must have prepared the lab environment in forhand.
 Which means that you **must** deploy this lab to a new subscription **before** you meet up for the workshop.

 Module 1 represents the prerequesites. the whole module must be completed!
 - Step 1: create a new Trial Subscription - this can anly be done if you are eligible for it and have not created a free subscription before.
 If you are *not* eligibel for a free subscription you can use any other paid subscription you my have or have available thru your employer.
 The lab will be created within a resourcegroup and can easly be deleted after the workshop.

+> NB! if you are using a free azure subscription, dont provision the lab so early that you have used all your free credits befor the workshop starts.

 - Step 2: Provision the resources in this lab
 - Step 3: Enable Microsoft Defender for Cloud
 - Step 4: Enable Microsoft Sentinel